Tech-TTGames/NINA/docs/index.md

 hide:
   - navigation
 ---
-# Welcome to Project: NINA - Wiki!
+# Welcome to Project: NINA!
 !!! danger
     This is currently a very rough WIP version of the wiki!
 Be warned.